Posted on 01 Aug. 2018

-Senior Slater and Gordon Medical Negligence Lawyer Kate Williams said she had seen a sharp rise in dental claims across NSW in the past two years, raising concerns about some dentists rushing treatment, conducting unnecessary procedures or choosing to do procedures themselves instead of referring patients to specialists.
+Senior Slater and Gordon Medical Negligence Lawyers have seen a sharp rise in dental claims across NSW in the past two years, raising concerns about some dentists rushing treatment, conducting unnecessary procedures or choosing to do procedures themselves instead of referring patients to specialists.

-She said she believed a lot of the issues stemmed from a drive within dental practices to keep patients and not refer them to specialist in order to retain profit.
+A common opinion among lawyers is that a lot of the issues stemmed from a drive within dental practices to keep patients and not refer them to a specialist in order to retain profit.

 - Removing wisdom teeth unnecessarily and causing nerve damage.

 - Removing wisdom teeth when patients need to be referred to an oral surgeon due to complexity.